algol60/const-webgl2/README.md

 ## Adjustments

 If a large number of nodes are being drawn, it takes some time to send the data to the GPU.
 While this happens, the window will turn red.
 Don't panic.
 If it seems to be taking a long time, use F12 to open the Developer Tools window and see if anything has gone wrong.
+Having said that, we're now using instancing, so even a million nodes + transactions doesn't take long.

-Adjust the number of nodes by changing `nNodes`.
-(Start at 100, add a zero, refresh the browser, repeat. :-)) There's a rough calculation to modify the volume that the nodes are randomly drawn in, but feel free to change `objDiam` as `nNodes` changes.
+Adjust the number of nodes by changing `nNodes` in `main.js`.
+(Start at 100, add a zero, refresh the browser, repeat. :-)) The demo graph is a straight steal from Constellation's sphere graph.

 You can also adjust the distance of the camera from the centre of the whirlpool by modifying `camDist`.
 As the volume gets larger, the nodes tend to be further away, so decrease the camera distance.
+Hopefully not necessary, this is also a straight steal from Constellation.

-Mouse wheel zooming works - I've copied Constellation's algorithm (I feel I can do this), but it really needs proper rotating + panning + zooming all integrated.
+Mouse wheel zooming works (ish) - I've copied Constellation's algorithm (I feel I can do this), but it really needs proper rotating + panning + zooming all integrated.

 To see how well it animates (and notice that the nodes are always facing the front), set const spin to `true`.
 (This demonstrates that zooming is broken.)
 If you feel the camera is spinning too slowly or quickly, change the re-definition of `time` at the top of the `drawScene()` function.
 The calculation looks something like: